pranigopu/sentiMiner/README.md

 - https://stackoverflow.com/questions/40056555/destroy-chart-js-bar-graph-to-redraw-other-graph-in-same-canvas

 ### Cross origin request from extension to localhost server
+**NOTE**: CORS stands for "Cross-Origin Resource Sharing"
+<br><br>
 To prevent leaks of sensitive information, webpages are generally not allowed to fetch cross-origin data.
 Unless a valid CORS header is present on the response, the page's request will fail with an error like the one above.
 <br><br>
-A valid CORS header in this case would indicate that the requested resource (in whose response the header would be present) (ex. a server host or website) allows requests from other origins (ex. other server hosts or websites) to access its resources (ex. response data)
+A valid CORS header in this case would indicate that the requested resource (in whose response the header would be present) (ex. a server host or website) allows requests from other origins (ex. other server hosts or websites) to access its resources (ex. response data).

 #### Reiteration of key point and side notes
 Just to emphasise the point, the extension package and Django-based backend are stored in and run from different domains, hence a request from the extension scripts to the server web application's service is a cross-origin request.